aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 > conda install -c fastai -c pytorch fastai
 > ```

-For other installation options, please refer to the fast.ai documentation.
+For other installation options, please refer to the Fast.ai documentation.
 The following materials are based on the documentation: "[Tutorial - Using fastai on a custom new task](https://docs.fast.ai/tutorial.siamese.html)", with customisations specified below.

 ### Model Architecture